-Intrusive types in Greater London
+Intrusive types in Caithness

 See additionally: Water hyacinth in Lake Victoria